SumonRayy/SumonRayy/README.md

 ## Hi 👋, I'm Sumon Roy

-<p>A passionate full stack, web2/web3 developer and AI/ML learner, Here at GitHub I trying to make collection of some of the best of my project works.
+<p>A passionate full stack, web2/web3 developer and AI/ML enthusiast, Here at GitHub I am trying to make a collection for some of the best of my open-source project works .
 Check them out some maybe useful or interesting to you.
 If you liked any of them - dont forget star it <br/>
 ✨ Have a nice day 👀</p>

 ### Things i code with: